 We love small children but siblings and/or daycare children, etc. are not allowed in instructional areas during your volunteer time.

 Please dress appropriately.
 Remember that you are a role model, so professional attire is important.
-Please do not wear a hat in the school building.

 Adult restrooms are located near the first floor staff lounge.
 There is also an adult restroom located in the hallway near the second floor staff lounge.